4 Essentials to Consider Before Redesigning a Website

 Redesigning your website can seem like a bit of a mysterious process.
 Where do you begin — and, more importantly, where do you end?
-A website redesign makes your website look more professional, provides higher quality information, and makes your website easier for your customer to use.
+A website redesign makes your website look more professional, provides higher quality information, and makes your website easier for your customers to use.

 1. Be Optimistic yet Realistic

 Your website’s redesign is an exciting opportunity to reconnect with your customers.
 Ideally, every time you redesign your website you will do so with forward-thinking technologies.
 The goal is to create a website that will last if possible without having to be modified again in the future.
 But realistically, there is no way to create a “permanent” redesign; you will eventually have to invest in improving your website again in the future.
+Embarking on an e-commerce website redesign offers a chance to elevate your brand’s digital presence and enhance the user experience, potentially boosting sales and customer engagement.

 2. Sort Your “Must Haves” and “Nice to Haves”

 Many business owners get so caught up in the features and functionality that they’ve seen online that they try to throw “everything and the kitchen sink” into the mix.
 This leads to a never ending and expensive development process.
-Before you begin your redesign, you should always separate your “must haves” and “nice to haves.”
-This gives your developer something to focus and build upon.
+Before you begin your website redesign, you should always separate your “must haves” and “nice to haves.”
+This gives your developer something to focus on and build upon.

 3. Keeping Your Website Modern

 One of the reasons websites need to be frequently updated is because they need to be kept modern.
 If your website has fallen behind the time, it’s important that you not only update the technology, but also the appearance — and it’s also important that you don’t try to hold on to trends that have already passed.
-Redesigning your website often means that you’re going to have to let go of certain stylistic choices that were made in the past.
+Redesigning your website often means you’ll have to let go of certain stylistic choices that were made in the past.
 A website that looks old may not be deemed trustworthy by customers, even if the website still works well technically.

 4. Continuing the Development Process